reasonml/reasonml.github.io/docs/type.md

 let y: pair(string, list(int)) = ("123", [1, 2, 3]);
 ```

-- Note: It is common convention for type arguments to be named `'a`, `'b`,
+- Note: It is common convention for type parameters to be named `'a`, `'b`,
 `'c`, etc.
-- Note: Type arguments can still be inferred!
+- Note: Type parameters can still be inferred!

 ## Opaque Types